flarum/docs/user/installation/centos-7.md

 ### Some important notes before we begin:

   - Following this tutorial will **disable the firewall, and SELinux**

-Whilst this is **not** ideal for a server environment, we do this for ease of use, and to get you through the installation, so for now you will be responsible for setting up your own security measures.
+Whilst this is **not** ideal for a server environment, we do this for ease of use, and to get you through the installation, so, for now, you will be responsible for setting up your own security measures.

   - This guide has been extensively tested on CentOS 7.3 1611, if you use a different version to this, your mileage may vary!